-At the end of the third day of the I Make a Difference personal development programme, Mariaan was so enthusiastic and excited to get home.
+At the end of the third day of the I Make a Difference personal development program, Mariaan was so enthusiastic and excited to get home.
 She wanted to ‘tell’ her teenage children what they needed to do to understand and develop themselves.

 The morning of the fourth day of IMAD, she shared with myself and the group what she had done.
 And how her teenagers had shut down on her, judged her and resisted what she was saying to them.
 She had imposed her process, her beliefs, her processing and her discoveries on her children, and they did not want a bar of it.